The Goldendoodle Breed

 What are Goldendoodles?

-Goldendoodle’s are a hybrid (purpose bred) dog breed, know for their low shedding coats and happy-go-lucky temperaments.
 Goldendoodles are derived from the mix of the Poodle and Golden Retriever breeds.
-This breed was originally bred in 1969 to develop a guide dog (service dog) for individuals with allergies to dander.
+Goldendoodle’s are a hybrid (purpose bred) dog breed, known for their low shedding coats and happy-go-lucky temperaments.
+This breed was originally bred in 1969 to develop a guide dog (service dog) for individuals with allergies to dander, then bred by designer breeders in the 1990s in the United States.
 Goldendoodles have quickly become widely popular among families due to their social nature and ease of training.

-The ranges of size include standard, medium, and miniature (if the poodle parent was miniature).
-Upon reaching adulthood, a standard Goldendoodle will often weigh 60 to 100 pounds.
-A medium Goldendoodle will weigh between 30 and 45 pounds and a miniature Goldendoodle will weigh approximately 15 to 30 pounds.
-The standard Goldendoodles average height is 22-26”, the medium is 17-21” and the mini is 14-17”.
+The ranges of size include standard, medium, miniature and petite.
+Upon reaching adulthood, a standard Goldendoodle will typically weigh 51 pounds or more.
+A medium Goldendoodle will weigh between 36 and 50 pounds, a miniature Goldendoodle will weigh approximately 26 to 35 pounds, and the petite weighs 25 pounds and under.
+The standard Goldendoodles average height is 22-26”, the medium is 17-21”, the mini is 14-17” and the petite is below 14" from the withers to the ground.
 Males tend to grow taller and heavier than the females at adulthood.

 The first generation Goldendoodles are known as F1.
 These dogs are a result of a purebred Golden Retriever bred to a purebred Poodle (regardless of Poodle size).
 The F1 Goldendoodle will be made up of 50% Golden Retriever and 50% Poodle.
 F1 Goldendoodles are low to non-shedding in their coats, so would best fit a home is with only light allergies.
 Their coats are a beautiful wavy/shaggy texture which can be easier to maintain than other generations (require occasional grooming and daily brushing).
 The F1 generation is not only a social loveable dog (a trait from the Golden Retriever) but almost highly intelligent and easy to train (a trait from the Poodle).